strozfriedberg/ntfs-linker/README.md

 history of file system activity on an NTFS volume. $LogFile and $UsnJrnl track changes to files and folders over time.
 Linking the records in these logs with `$MFT` allows for the construction of a timeline of activity: creates, moves/renames, and deletes.
-NTFS Linker produces a UTF-8 tab separated value (TSV) report of records that can easily be filtered to review different types of activity.
+NTFS Linker produces records that can easily be filtered to review different types of activity.
 In addition, NTFS-Linker is able to run across all Volume Shadow Copies (VSCs) on a volume, and produce output in a unified and deduplicated manner.

 ## Usage
 ```
-ntfs-linker, Copyright (c) Stroz Friedberg, LLC
+ntfs-linker, Copyright (c) 2015, Stroz Friedberg, LLC
 Version 0.1.0
 Allowed options:
   --help                display help and exit